-There is a window of opportunity freshman year when it is not awkward to just strike up a conversation with a perfect stranger.
-Jump through that window, it never opens this wide this again.
+There is a window of opportunity freshman year when it is not awkward just to start a conversation with a perfect stranger.
+Jump through that window, it never opens this wide again.

 5. Find your constant.

-Suggest they do that thing that gives them comfort and makes them feel like they are back in their own skin again.
-For some it is running, others it might be listening to music or watching a movie.
+Suggest they do that thing that comforts them and makes them feel like they are back in their skin again.
+For some, it is running, others, it might be listening to music or watching a movie.
 Find that place where it all seems right and urge them to visit there as needed.

 6. Call home when you need to.

-As parents, we are there for our kids.
-We will not solve their problems, but we will provide a sympathetic ear.
+As parents, we are there for our teens.
+We will not solve their problems but provide a sympathetic ear.
 If, as a parent, you can remember feeling the same way during your freshman year, this is the moment to share that painful memory.

 7. Reach out to others.